Singapore Combat Engineers: 35th Battalion, Singapore Combat Engineers (35SCE)

 The 35th battalion is known to use a variety of bridging equipment.
 Each company is split into three platoons and each bridging platoon operates four M3G Float Bridges which each require an operating crew of four men.
 Each raft consists of two rigs, which form a Class 60 raft or a float bridge when coupled together further.

 Separately, the battalion houses a specialised Boat unit that comprises an undisclosed number of platoons.
 This unit operates in key areas such as the rapid deployment alongside an elite fighting force for projection across water bodies and the execution of tactical coastal hook operations (an offensive flanking manoeuvre).

 It operates with 2 different open-top launch boats namely, the Assault Boat ("AB") and General Support Boat ("GSB").
 The company's motto is "Forged in Toughness", achieving mission critical success regardless of time, terrain, tide or weather.

 Accompanying the battalion is a Combat Support company with a Singapore Signals platoon, a Surveillance platoon and a Plant (Heavy equipment) platoon.
 It is tasked with supporting the overall operations of the bridging battalion.

 In January 2005, 35SCE was deployed to Meulaboh as part of Operation Flying Eagle, Singapore's response to the 2004 Indian Ocean earthquake and tsunami.
 A 45-man combat engineering team was sent ashore to prepare landing points for supplies and equipment to be offloaded from the three Endurance class landing platform dock ships of the Republic of Singapore Navy anchored off Meulaboh.
 The engineers also assisted in the clearing of debris and roads and the creation of the helicopter landing points.

 The mascot of 35SCE is the crocodile, and its motto is Power Projection.

-38th Battalion, Singapore Combat Engineers (SCE)
+38th Battalion, Singapore Combat Engineers (38SCE)

-Formerly named the Armoured Engineer Training Centre, the unit was renamed to 38 SCE on 29 April 2009 following its reprofiling as an active Armoured Engineer unit.
+Formerly named the Armoured Engineer Training Centre, the unit was renamed to 38SCE on 29 April 2009 following its reprofiling as an active Armoured Engineer unit.
 The battalion's motto is Steadfast and Gallant, with the African Elephant as its mascot.